 CoroUniting commissions individuals and families who are called to share the good news of Jesus in words and actions by living and working in other cultural contexts.

 Many exciting ministries are also happening through others beyond Australia’s shores, and we love to build relationships with some of these.
 Two we have ongoing connection with are the [Saiyarak](https://www.corouniting.org/ministries/saiyarak) group and [Project Kola](https://www.corouniting.org/ministries/project-kola).

 Mission Care (formerly Mission Focus Group) is primarily focused on the pastoral care of our Cross-Cultural Workers, especially those who are geographically separate from us.
 It is our deepest desire that these brothers and sisters not be forgotten or disregarded when we act as a church community.
 The pastoral care we offer is to hear the stories of those interested in becoming involved in mission activities that require them to cross cultural boundaries, and to journey with them as they enter the field, do the work, and return.

-We currently have three partnerships with CoroUniting members working cross-culturally - see the below tabs for details.
+We currently have four cross-cultural partnerships with CoroUniting members - see the below tabs for details.